currentxchange/purple-explainer/Sol.md

 </p>

-# Sol
+# ☀️ Sol
 [SOL](https://wax.simplemarket.io/trading/ft/currentxchng/SOL) is a fungible token using the [Simple Assets](https://github.com/CryptoLions/SimpleAssets) standard on the WAX blockchain.

-SOL is a [time token](https://github.com/dougbutner/web-4#time-issued-cryptocurrency-time-tokens), freely given to each member of cXc.world.
+☀️ SOL is a [time token](https://github.com/dougbutner/web-4#time-issued-cryptocurrency-time-tokens), freely given to each member of cXc.world.
 A SOL must be burnt to make an Up on the site.
 Each SOL is linked to one Time Unit.

-SOL is **Non-transferable**, and **controlled** by the [currentxchng](https://wax.bloks.io/account/simpleassets) account according to the [simpleassets](https://wax.bloks.io/account/simpleassets) contract.
+☀️ SOL is **Non-transferable**, and **controlled** by the [currentxchng](https://wax.bloks.io/account/simpleassets) account according to the [simpleassets](https://wax.bloks.io/account/simpleassets) contract.
 This allows SOL to work more like an in-game currency than a real token, helping mapps prevent manipulation and Up farming with fake account.

-> To learn more about the economics of cXc.world mapps, see the [Purple Paper](https://docs.google.com/document/d/1T2JH9J73WjgZ9-cULJAzrYvZzyPSXEA_fdgt21lHnDc/preview) and the [Mapps](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview) paper.
+> To learn more about the workings of our mapps, see the [Purple Paper](https://docs.google.com/document/d/1T2JH9J73WjgZ9-cULJAzrYvZzyPSXEA_fdgt21lHnDc/preview) and the [Mapps](https://docs.google.com/document/d/1YppJ2EYumRI2j0UHYdZh7NJMObMI_NfHgaFRLbjgBtw/preview) paper.

 # Functionality
-SOL is **burned (destroyed) for Sol Ups** 1:1.
+☀️ SOL is **burned (destroyed) for Sol Ups** 1:1.

 64 can be burned at a time for a **Big Up**, which is recorded as 64 Ups (1:1), but also 1 "Big Up" tracked alongside Ups.